MealPlanAppCreation/MealPlanningApp/README.md

 ### Description

-An app design to make meal preparations by providing recipe suggestion, and customizable meal plans with ingredients materials for all meals.
+An app designed to make meal preparations by providing recipe suggestions, and customizable meal plans with ingredients and materials for all meals.

 ### App Evaluation